Richard Edelson: Research

 Five innovations define his investigative career.
 He discovered a cancer, elucidated its biology, originated a worldwide immunotherapy for it, led the team that found the key cell responsible for the efficacy of that therapy and directed advancing efforts to apply the derived principles to the development of personalized therapies for cancer and autoimmunity on a broad disease scale.
 As a researcher Edelson developed the ECP treatment for cutaneous T-cell lymphoma during the 1980s.
 Much of his research during this time focused on looking to a patient's own immune system for therapeutics for different forms of cancer.
 This led to the first FDA-approved immunotherapy for cancer.
 Part of his discovery was that ECP's induction of dendritic antigen presenting cells (DC) is ECP's therapeutic link with the normal immune system.
-From this discovery he also developed the concept of transimmunization, an enhanced form of ECP, and method of potential treatment for leukemias, lymphomasm, and lung cancer.
+From this discovery he also developed the concept of transimmunization, an enhanced form of ECP, and method of potential treatment for leukemias, lymphomas, lung cancer, heart and lung transplantation reactions and graft-versus-host disease following stem cell transplants.
 This research led to his founding of the company TransImmune AG.
 He also performed research into the use of photopheresis in cancer treatment, using ultraviolet light.
 His experiments included partnering with Columbia, the University of California at San Francisco, and the universities of Düsseldorf, Vienna and Pennsylvania.
-While it had long been recognized by immunologists that DCs are the principal initiators of selective immunity and tolerance, the therapeutic potential of DCs had been unrealized due to a lack of knowledge of how these cells are produced by the body, where and when they are needed.
+While it had long been recognized by immunologists that dendritic cells (DCs) are the principal initiators of selective immunity and tolerance, the therapeutic potential of DCs had been unrealized due to a lack of knowledge of how these cells are produced by the body, where and when they are needed.
 The Edelson laboratory program reverse engineered the clinical efficacy of ECP into the discovery that those physiologic DCs (phDCs), which naturally function successfully in experimental animals and humans, are produced by controllable and tunable platelet signaling of monocyte-to-dendritic cell maturation.
-The broad therapeutic implications of this discovery are now being developed by a partnership between Yale University, the Gates Foundation and Transimmune AG.
+The broad therapeutic implications of this discovery are now being developed by a partnership between Yale University, the Federal Government, the Gates Foundation, and Transimmune AG.

+In 2023 Edelson’s became the co-principal investigator on the first ever grant awarded by the Advanced Research Projects Agency for Health, for the implementation of mRNA vaccines for cancer as a part of the Federal Cancer Moonshot program.
+The project, entitled “Curing the Uncurable via RNA Encoded Immunogene Tuning”, was a collaboration between his lab at Yale, the University of Georgia, and co-principal investigator Philip Santangelo at Emory University.
+Part of the project is to enable researchers to program dendritic cells with synthetic mRNA so that the immune system can attack cancer cells while not affecting healthy cells.
+Edelson has stated that this research is partially a long-term continuation of his early research at NCI.
+Edelson’s work on controlling emerging microbial infections has been funded by the Gates Foundation.